National Activist camp 2026

 what is activist camp?

-GSA Activist Camp is a 5-day, overnight youth-led training for trans, queer, Two Spirit, and allied youth ready to become active leaders in the GSA youth movement.
+National Activist Camp is a 5-day, overnight youth-led training for trans, queer, Two Spirit youth ready to become active leaders in the GSA youth movement.
 Through hands-on workshops and community building, you'll learn about power, oppression, and how to create real change in your school and community.

 Activist Camp has a 26-year legacy of empowering TQ2S+ youth activists to build power.
-What started in California in 2000 now serves young organizers nationwide.
+What started for Californian organizers in 2000 now serves young organizers nationwide.

 A Powerful Community